 From Air to Bits: The Complete Path of Digital Audio

 If you've ever built an audio pipeline but didn't really understand the underlying physical phenomena, or need a holistic refresher on the subject, this one's for you.
+This article is aimed at developing an intution for the entire audio lifecycle, following a single sound from the physical phenomena all the way to network packets.

-I find it best to learn with a simple example in mind, and a picture is worth a thousand words, so:
+I find it best to learn with a simple example, and a picture is worth a thousand words, so here's our audio "hello world":

 Sound as Pressure Waves